BITQiKangK/SemaSystem/README.md

 ### SEMA
 #### Configuration
-For sema, you can set different configurations to enable/disable different optimizations.
+For Sema, you can set different configurations to enable/disable different optimizations.

 Sema supports OPENAI-compatible API formats.
 ```bash